 On November 6, 2019, the U.S. Department of Energy announced it would provide $128 million in funding for 75 projects intending to advance solar technologies through the Solar Energy Technologies Office Fiscal Year 2019 (SETO FY2019) funding program.
 This program will provide $50 million for 15 research projects that aim to improve the ability of grid operators to integrate increasing amounts of solar generation onto the grid in a cost-effective, secure, resilient and reliable manner.
-ECE assistant professor Brian Johnson will be leading the grant for the University of Washington.
+Brian Johnson, the Washington Research Foundation Innovation Assistant Professor of Clean Energy and Electrical & Computer Engineering, will be leading the grant for the University of Washington across three years.

 University of Washington

 A Scalable Control Architecture for 100% PV Penetration with Grid Forming Inverters